Community Level for Maricopa County

 Healthcare settings should continue to follow CDC’s infection prevention and control recommendations for healthcare workers based on transmission risk.
 The current Community Transmission Level in Maricopa County and additional data can be found on the CDC COVID-19 Data Tracker.

 Our COVID-19 Case Data Dashboard shows details of all the reported COVID-19 cases from January 2020 to present.
 These details include cases, hospitalizations, and deaths reported by day; a demographic breakdown of all cases; and cases by age, race/ethnicity, risk factor, and setting.

-This dashboard is updated daily, Tuesday through Saturday (excluding county holidays).
+This dashboard is updated weekly on Wednesdays (excluding county holidays).

 This dashboard is best viewed on a desktop or laptop screen.
 If using a mobile device, view it in fullscreen.